Sorath Rai Diyach: Story

-Sorath was the queen of King Rai Diyach alias of Raja Dhaj, Ror Kumar of Girnar, Junagadh now in Gujarat who sacrificed herself for the sake of her love for husband.
+Sorath was the queen of King Rai Diyach alias of Raja Dhaj of Girnar, Junagadh now in Gujarat who sacrificed herself for the sake of the love for her husband.
 Diyach gave his head to wandering minstrel and followed him to the world of dead.
 Highly pleased with the songs of minstrel, Bijal, Diyach offered him to ask for anything he liked to have.
 As the intrigues of fate would have it, his son asked for his head.
 The kind and generous king gave it.

 Now the song resounded in Sorath's head.
 She bid farewell to life and to the pain of separation from him.

-Sur Sorath (Sindhi: سر سورٺ) is one of 30 Surs(Chapters) of Shah Jo Risalo in that touching points of the well-known tale of Rai Diyach and Sorath are given.
+Sur Sorath is one of 30 surs (chapters) of Shah Jo Risalo in that touching points of the well-known tale of Rai Diyach and Sorath are given.
 The contents of this Sur, section by section, are described below: